 Use this paragraph to explain your reason.
-Should be 3-4 sentences.
-Your Committee requires an explanation.
+There should be 3-4 sentences.
+Your committee requires an explanation.

-I am requesting my LOA to start on date and I expect to return on date.
+I am requesting my LOA to start on date, and I expect to return on date.

-I understand that I am responsible for keeping my contact information current during my leave.
+I understand that I am responsible to keep my contact information current during my leave.